BrenPatF/Sandbox/README.md

    5 team_name_2                         1
    6 Blackburn                          33
 ...
-  89 QPR                              1517
+  29 Reading                          1167

-  90
+Errors

-  91 ORA-01403: no data found
+  30 ORA-01403: no data found       ORA-06512: at line 23
 ```
 To run the example in a slqplus session from app subfolder (after installation):

 SQL> @main_col_group

 ## API - Log_Set
-There are several versions of the log constructor function, and of the log putr methods, and calls are simplified by the use of two record types to group parameters, for which constructor functions are included.
-The parameters of these types have default records and so can be omitted, as in the example calls above, in which case the field values are as defaulted in the type definitions.
-These field level defaults are also taken when any of the record fields are not set explicitly.
+There are several versions of the log constructor function, and of the log put methods, and calls are simplified by the use of two record types to group parameters, for which constructor functions are included.
+The parameters of these types have default records and so can be omitted, as in the example calls above.
 Field defaults are mentioned below where not null.

 All commits are through autonomous transactions.

 ### l_con_rec Log_Set.con_rec := Log_Set.Con_Construct_Rec(`optional parameters`)
 Returns a record to be passed to a Construct function, with parameters as follows (all optional):

-* `p_config_key`: references configuration in log_configs table, of which there should be one active version; defaults to 'DEF_CONFIG'
+* `p_config_key`: references configuration in log_configs table, of which there should be one active version
 * `p_description`: log description
 * `p_put_lev_min`: minimum put level: Log not put if the put_lev in log_configs is lower; defaults to 0
 * `p_do_close`: boolean, True if the log is to be closed immediately; defaults to False